TwoFistedJustice/Better-Multi-Booting-with-BTRFS-and-Linux/readme.md

 High Level Overview
 1. Partition Drive
 2. Install primary OS (recommend ubuntu variant)
-3. Rename subvolumes and configure
+3. Rename subvolumes and configure primary OS
 4. Install Second OS (any Linux distro)
-5. Rename subvolumes and configure
+5. Rename subvolumes and configure secondary OS
-6. Boot into primary OS and configure (again)
+6. Boot into and configure primary OS (again)

 What you will need:
 A bootable USB (recommend Etcher on Linux,  Rufus on Windows) with Kubuntu LTS